licitdev/docs/configuration/data-model/relationships.md

 Directus provides this special relational Interface designed specifically to handle Translations.
 When you create a Translations O2M in the Data Studio, the following things happen within your data model.
 A junction collection and a `languages` collection is created.
 All your translations are stored within context fields, configured by you, on the junction collection.
 Another table dedicated to translation names is created.
-Therefore, when you create a Translations O2M, you also create an M2M relationship behind the scenes, \*in addition to the special Translations O2M [Alias](/getting-started/glossary/#alias) field.
+Therefore, when you create a Translations O2M, you also create an M2M relationship behind the scenes.
 Therefore, it is called the Translations O2M, because we interact with the O2M field.
 But remember, behind the scenes, it is powered by an M2M relationship.

-To demonstrate, let's create a translation relation for `articles`, a common content type that you may want to translate:
+To demonstrate, let's create an O2M translations relationship for `articles`, a common content type that you may want to translate:

 ![Translations O2M](image.webp)